zylan07/AI-Knowledge-Graph-Builder-Sathya-R-V/README.md

 ## 🎯 Project Overview

 This project builds an end-to-end AI-powered Knowledge Graph system for enterprise job intelligence.
-It processes real-world job postings data, constructs a richly connected Neo4j Knowledge Graph, enables intelligent semantic search using RAG pipelines, and delivers an interactive dashboard for graph exploration and insight discovery.
+It processes real-world job postings data, constructs a richly connected Neo4j Knowledge Graph, enables intelligent semantic search using RAG pipelines, and delivers an interactive dashboard for graph exploration and insight discovery — with built-in email reporting to share AI insights instantly.

 **Key Capabilities:**
 - Automated entity and relationship extraction from job data